Elopement: West Asia

+Lebanon

+In some cases, elopement is not always driven by parental disapproval, but can be a strategic choice for couples navigating legal barriers to inter-sectarian marriages.
+As discussed in Lara Deeb's book "Love Across Differences" couples may decide to perform a civil wedding abroad, typically in Cyprus, despite having full parental approval, to bypass Lebanon's sectarian personal status laws.
+Moreover, couples may take this decision to shield parents from societal judgement and criticism, as inter-sectarian marriages can provoke sectarian backlash.
+By eloping, the couple aims to take full responsibility for their decision by not relying on their parents' approval.
+Such cases demonstrate that elopement may serve as a practical solution rather than an act of rebellion.

 In popular culture

 The relationship between Helen and Paris of Troy is sometimes depicted as an elopement instead of an abduction.

+Patsy’s Elopement (1915) was a silent episode of an early serial film that deals with the topic humorously created by the Lubin Manufacturing Company.

 Searches for elopement photography ideas on Pinterest increased by 128 percent in 2019, with other related terms like "elopements at city halls" and "elopements in forests" also seeing increases in volume.

 In contract bridge, an elopement play is a form of trump coup that enables a smaller card to score a trick if it is lying over the higher card of an opponent.
 If the rank of the card does not matter, it is known as a "pure" elopement; if the rank does matter it is known as a "rank" elopement.